-The MAD will provide benefits for all property owners in the Village, whether they are residential, commercial, public or non-profit owners.
-Here is a list of some of the key benefits that the community will realize:
+The MAD provides benefits for all property owners in the Village, whether they are residential, commercial, public or non-profit owners.
+Here is a list of some of the key benefits that the community is realizing:

 - Ensures that ongoing maintenance services will not be dependent on the City’s budget constraints

 - Helps create and maintain inviting public spaces that will enhance the vibrant village lifestyle of our community and help local businesses thrive